conversailabs/website/doc/Ecommerce_Agent_Complete.md

 **Customer**: That sounds amazing!
 Can you add those to my cart?

 **Agent**: Absolutely!
 I'm adding all four items to your cart right now.
-I'm also sending you direct product links via text so you can review everything and check out whenever you're ready.
-You'll get the text in about 2 minutes.
+I can also send you direct product links via text or email so you can review everything and check out whenever you're ready.
+Which would you prefer?

+**Customer**: Text would be great!

+**Agent**: Perfect!
+What's the best phone number to send the links to?

+**Customer**: 555-246-8135.

+**Agent**: Great!
+You'll receive the text with all the product links at 555-246-8135 in about 2 minutes.

 **Customer**: Perfect!
 One more thing—what should I do about accessories like jewelry?
 Should I add more?